 In November, 1993, the Environmental Protection Agency and the U.S. Department of Transportation issued rules establishing the procedures to be used to show that transportation plans and programs conform to the SIP.
 The conformity rules establish that federal funds may not be used for transportation projects that add capacity in areas designated as "non-attainment (or maintenance) with respect to the National Ambient Air Quality Standards", until and unless a regional emissions analysis of the Plan and TIP demonstrates that the projects conform to the SIP.
-This restriction also applies to "regionally significant" transportation project uses local funds exclusively.
+This restriction also applies to "regionally significant" transportation project sponsored by recipients of federal funds even if the regionally significant transportation project uses local funds exclusively.